Belisario-Fosca-W---Newfoundsons---GAME-TITLE

 Why it matters:

-This page immediately sets the tone—angelic music, 7 dead bodies, blue liquid, and Luca waking up disoriented.
-It’s cinematic, mysterious, and full of foreshadowing.
-The radio, the mirror, and the cult elements all emerge here.
+This page immediately sets the tone with angelic music, seven dead bodies, blue liquid, and Luca waking up disoriented.
+The scene is cinematic, mysterious, and full of foreshadowing.
+The radio, mirror, and cult elements all appear here.

 Why it matters: